Are you wondering – what is grad school in creative writing? And: why do it?

 Work, work, work on your Creative Writing sample.

-This is easily the most important element of your application package, weighted far beyond anything else.
+This is easily the most important element of your application package.
 Usually it’s something in the range of 10-15 poems or 15-30 pages of fiction/nonfiction.
 You want to turn in your best, most impressive work.
-Identify the pieces you want to use for your grad school sample (do this early in the fall) and focus attention on them during your senior project class.
+Identify the pieces you want to use for your grad school sample (do this, ideally, the summer before your senior year) and focus your attention on them during your senior project class.
 (Hopefully, you’re enrolled in your senior project class in the fall, and this will allow you to hone your creative sample.)
-Focus early in the fall on conceptual revision — making it smarter, more complex, more tightly-structured — and later, as the application deadline approaches, focus on cleaning the sample until it shines perfectly.
+Focus early on conceptual revision — making it smarter, more complex, more tightly-structured — and later, as the application deadline approaches, focus on cleaning the language until it shines.
 Your creative sample should not only be thoughtful, unique, and memorable, but also detailed, grammatically correct, and typo-free.

 Your adviser can and will help with all this, of course: stay in touch, ask questions, get as much help as you need.
 But most of all, head into the application process with a clear and smart plan, and work to be as prepared as possible once the deadlines begin to roll around.